splunk/public-o11y-docs/apm/key-concepts.rst

 Instrumented service
 ---------------------
-Use an agent to instrument a service so that it sends its spans to Splunk APM.
-As an agent, use the OpenTelemetry Collector.
-The Smart Agent is now deprecated.
+Use the OpenTelemetry Collector to instrument a service so that it sends its spans to Splunk APM.
+The SignalFx Smart Agent is now deprecated and will reach end of support on June 30th, 2023.
+To migrate from the Smart Agent to the Collector, see the :new-page:`migration guide <https://docs.splunk.com/Observability/gdi/opentelemetry/smart-agent-migration-to-otel-collector.html>`.

 See :ref:`get-started-application` to learn more about instrumenting services.